Media and Communications

 • Minimum second class UK undergraduate degree

-• Equivalent international qualifications, as deemed acceptable by Regent's
+• Equivalent international qualifications, as deemed acceptable by Admissions & UK ENIC

-We also welcome applications from students who don't meet our entry requirements.
-In order to be accepted for exceptional entry, you must:
+We also welcome applications from students who don't meet our usual entry requirements.
+To be accepted for exceptional entry, you must:

 English language requirements